njenan/Razorback/README.md

-# Norm
+# D'Norm
 ### A js library for normalization/denormalization of objects.

-Norm is designed to allow easier denormalization of objects prior to persisting in flat sql tables, as well as normalizing the objects upon retrieval.
+D'Norm is designed to allow easier denormalization of objects prior to persisting in flat sql tables, as well as normalizing the objects upon retrieval.

-	var norm = new Norm();
+	var dnorm = new DNorm();

 	var obj = {
 		a: 'first',